Airfoil Geometry Schema

 If params is present, it contains:

-m: maximum camber as a fraction of chordp: location of maximum camber as a fraction of chordt: maximum thickness as a fraction of chordleading_edge_index: modified-thickness leading-edge radius indexmax_thickness_location: location of maximum thickness as a fraction of chordtrailing_edge:"standard"or"sharp"; default"standard"
+m: maximum camber as a fraction of chordp: location of maximum camber as a fraction of chordmax_thickness: maximum thickness as a fraction of chordleading_edge_index: modified-thickness leading-edge radius indexmax_thickness_location: location of maximum thickness as a fraction of chordtrailing_edge:"standard"or"sharp"; default"standard"

 Designation Syntax